cgps-group/GenepiK/README.md

-# Genomics_epidemiology
+# GenepiK
-An R package to perform genomics epidemiology.
+An R package to perform genomics epidemiology of Klebsiella pneumoniae.

 It includes functions to perform the following: